-Following the pensions valuation by the Councils actuary, the Council determined that the fair value of its pension plan assets outweighed the present value of the plan obligations at 31 March 2024 resulting in a pension plan asset for the first time.
+Following the pensions valuation by the Councils actuary, the Council determined that the fair value of its pension plan assets outweighed the present value of the plan obligations at 31 March 2025.
 IAS 19 Employee Benefits requires that, where a pension plan asset exists, it is measured at the lower of:

-- The surplus in the defined benefit plan; and - · The asset ceiling.
+- The surplus in the defined benefit plan; and - The asset ceiling.